-What conditions can an OCT scan help diagnose?
+What conditions can an OCT scan help detect?

-There are many conditions of the eye which can be diagnosed with the help of an OCT scan.
-Serious eye disease can develop in the retina as we age and these are often not visible on the surface of the eye or exhibit physical symptoms.
-Early detection is our best ally in treating these diseases and an OCT scan is the best way to monitor the health of your retina.
+There are many conditions of the eye which can be detected with the help of an OCT scan.
+Serious eye disease can develop as we age and are often not visible on the surface of the eye or exhibit physical symptoms.
+These include age-related macular degeneration, glaucoma and diabetic retinopathy, but OCT scans can also help your optometrist detect other eye health issues such as tumours.